 Kit holds a Ph.D. in learning technologies with an emphasis in educational psychology from the University of Missouri, where he also earned his Master of Education in educational technologies.
 He is a veteran of the United States Army.
 What inspires Kit?
 “I'm a sucker for the underdog.
 I'm inspired by stories of people who triumph in the face of seemingly insurmountable odds.
 That's adventure.”

-Dan Schneck, Instructional Designer, is part of Greenleaf’s team that is serving USAID’s Office of U.S. Foreign Disaster Assistance (OFDA) training unit.
+Dan Schneck, Instructional Design Specialist, is part of Greenleaf’s team that is serving USAID’s Office of U.S. Foreign Disaster Assistance (OFDA) training unit.
 Dan collaborates with colleagues to design, develop, and deliver materials for online and in-person learning experiences.

 Previously, Dan worked at the California Department of social services where he oversaw the creation of new training modules from inception through the production and go-live stages.
 He is fluent in Latin and Greek.
 He has also taught Latin and chaired the Electives Department at a prestigious high school.